 Comply with, at all times, the bylaws, policies and regulations of the West Edmonton Raiders as adopted and amended.
 (Staff will be notified of changes as required).

-All deviations from the schedule, including Film Days, Guest Trainers and extra activities must be submit to the Board of Directors in writing (either email or hand written) with enough notice for deliberation and consideration of liability coverage.
+All deviations from the schedule, including Film Days, Guest Coaches and extra activities must be submit to the Board of Directors in writing (either email or hand written) with enough notice for deliberation and consideration of liability coverage.
 Please note that NO other form of notice will be considered.

 Remember that I am an Ambassador for the Club and will conduct myself as such.